-*This document covers the language specific requirements for Turkish.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Turkish.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Acronyms should be written without periods between letters: BBC, CIA, USA, UK

 - Do not translate proper names (e.g. Peter, Suzanne), unless Netflix provides approved translations.

 - Nicknames should only be translated if they convey a specific meaning.

 - Use language-specific translations for historical/mythical characters (e.g. Santa Claus)

 - When including ellipses in subtitles, please use the single smart character (U+2026) as opposed to three dots/periods in a row.

 - Do not use ellipses when a sentence is split between two continuous subtitles.

 - Use an ellipsis to indicate a pause (2 seconds or more) or an abrupt interruption.
 In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, use an ellipsis at the beginning of the second subtitle: